dhlevi/vts/README.md

 ### Manually

 Fork the code.
 If you don't have a MongoDB instance (or even if you do) use the provided dockerfile for setting up your MongoDB.
+Check the setup.js file in ./docker/mongodb for the collection and index settings.

+Note: The mongodb setup.js script will create A default "Admin" user for VTS: admin/password.
+You can change the admin user name/password at any time from the admin page.
+If you do not use the setup script, make sure to create an admin user manually in mongodb or you won't be able to log in!

 Once MongoDB is up and running, you can launch the VTS service going to the VTS folder: